For Natalie Geisenberger, the first race back was the acid test.

 "It [becoming a mother] has changed something in my mind, yes.
 But it's not about being afraid, because then it would not be possible at this level."

 Geisenberger's ability to jump right back on the sled without fear has paid off.
 Since returning to the luge circuit in 2020, after skipping a season due to her pregnancy, she has won an eighth World Cup title and claimed silver at the most recent World Championship.

-On Tuesday, she was crowned Olympic champion for the third time in a row, edging out compatriots Anna Berreiter and Julia Taubitz, as well as tough competition from Austria's Madeleine Egle.
+On Tuesday, she was crowned Olympic champion for the third time in a row, edging out compatriot Anna Berreiter and Tatyana Ivanova of the Russian Olympic Committee.

 Having won all there is to win (she is also targeting gold in the team relay event), Geisenberger is clear where her priorities now lie.

 "Maybe I'm not in the best performance of my life, because it's a different situation with a child," she said.
 "But I would never change my child.
 My little son is just my number one now.
 It's not the sport, it's just my son and my family."